 What is CyberKnife Prostate Robotic Prostate Treatment?

-Despite its name, the Pasadena CyberKnife System is not a surgical procedure.
-In fact, there is no cutting involved.
-Instead, the robotic CyberKnife System delivers high doses of precise radiation (called Stereotactic Body Radiation Therapy (SBRT)), directly to the prostate cancer once per day for 5 days or less vs. 43 days on IMRT, and 35 days on Proton Therapy.
+Despite its name, the Pasadena CyberKnife System is not a prostate cancer surgery.
+In fact, there is no cutting involved at all.
+Instead, the robotic CyberKnife System delivers high doses of precise radiation (called Stereotactic Body Radiation Therapy (SBRT)), directly to the prostate cancer once per day for five days or less vs. 43 days on IMRT, and 35 days on Proton Therapy.
 Each of these treatment sessions is called a “fraction.”

-The challenge faced in treating prostate tumors with radiation therapy is that the prostate gland moves unpredictably throughout the course of treatment, this makes the ability to track, detect and correct for motion critically important.
-The Pasadena CyberKnife robotic System continually tracks and automatically corrects for the movement of the prostate in real time.
+The challenge faced in treating prostate tumors with radiation therapy is that the prostate gland moves unpredictably throughout the course of treatment, making the ability to track, detect, and correct for motion critically important.
+The Pasadena CyberKnife robotic System continually tracks and automatically corrects for the movement of the prostate in real-time.
 This enables the system to correct the beam direction so that it is focused on the prostate throughout the entire treatment, maintaining sub-millimeter accuracy, sparing healthy tissue.
-The robot constantly monitors and aligns the real time location of the prostate to ensure any adjustments in the beam delivery match the prepared treatment plan while automatically correcting for any movement during a treatment by relaying critical logistical information to the system software.
+The robot constantly monitors and aligns the real-time location of the prostate to ensure any adjustments in the beam delivery match the prepared treatment plan while automatically correcting for any movement during a treatment by relaying critical logistical information to the system software.
 Safety mechanisms are in place to ensure that the beam of radiation is ‘locked on’ to the intended target should the prostate move out of acceptable range.

 CyberKnife Robotic Prostate Treatment delivers radiation therapy for prostate cancer directly to the tumors themselves.
 Unlike conventional radiation for prostate cancer, which delivers radiation to both healthy and cancerous tissues, CyberKnife Robotic Prostate Treatment protects healthy tissue from radiation damage.
 It simply focuses the radiation on the cancerous tissue.